awehrung/algo-competition/README.md

 * Input: 3 triplets of HP, ammo and last action in the following format: `30/2/P`, the first being yourself and the others representing your neighbors
 * If only two people are left alive, then the third triplet is omitted
 * The "last action" are encoded as letters: `S` for Shooting, `P` for Protecting, `R` for Reloading and `N` for Nothing.
-* The input will be transmitted through `docker run` arguments, e.g. `docker run my-competitor:v1 "20/1/P 20/0/N 16/2/R"`
+* The input will be transmitted through `docker run` arguments, e.g. `docker run my-competitor:v1 20/1/P 20/0/N 16/2/R`
 * Output: 1 character representing the decision, using the same encoding as "last action"
 * The output will be read from the console, the container should not print anything else
+* Any invalid output will result in the action "Nothing" being chosen

 The competition will shuffle the competitors to build a starting circle and runs until at most 1 player is left alive.